Skip to content

-Starting from the GreatVoyage-4.5.1 (Tertullian) version, the node provides a series of interfaces compatible with the prometheus protocol, so that the node deployer can monitor the health status of the node more conveniently.
-If you want to monitor various indicators of the node, you first need to deploy a prometheus service to communicate with the java-tron node, and obtain the indicator data of the node through the node interface.
-Then you need to deploy a visualization tool, such as Grafana, to display the node data obtained by prometheus in the form of a graphical interface.
+Starting from the GreatVoyage-4.5.1 (Tertullian) version, java-tron nodes provide a series of interfaces compatible with the Prometheus protocol, allowing node operators to monitor node health more conveniently.
+To monitor various node metrics, you must first deploy a Prometheus service to communicate with the java-tron node, and obtain the indicator data of the node through the node interface.
+Then you need to deploy a visualization tool, such as Grafana, to display the node data obtained by Prometheus in the form of a graphical interface.
 The following will introduce the deployment process of the java-tron node monitoring system in detail.

 node {